Skip to main content

 Monitor your pipeline until it's ready:

-# Create pipelines client
+# Create pipelines API client

 pipelines_api = v.PipelinesApi(api)